bt3gl/ARKit_PostMalone/README.md

 * This app has been successfully tested on Xcode 9.4 + iOS 11.4.
-* When running it in your device, simply clique on where you want to see Post Malone. 😎
+* When running it in your device, simply click on where you want to see Post Malone.
+Then click again to explode it out! 😎

 ------